amorenob/py-katas/README.md

 - **Docker**: Isolated environment for secure code execution.

-## To Do (Move this to git hub issues)
+## To Do (As a exercise should move some of this to git hub issues)
-- Refactor the fastApi code so it is not all in one file. docker and kata management should be in separate files.
+- Refactor the FastAPI code so it is not all in one file. docker and kata management should be in separate files.
 - Implement not blocking docker execution.
 Right now the server is blocked until the docker container finishes.
 Should be an async call.
+- Create a basic CI/CD pipeline using GitHub Actions.
 - Can it handle multiple requests at the same time?
 What about 1000 requests?
 - A way to warm up the docker containers so they start faster.
 - Should add tests for the API endpoints.
 - How could we scale this?
 K8s?

 ## Setup

 1. Clone the repository:

    ```bash